CalebMohamed/calebnm-portfolio/content/write-ups/showdown.md

 ![title screen, seal stands opposing evil looking business man](/images/games/showdown/title-screen.jpg)

-SealLion is a hand warmer merchant in the cold arctic ocean.
+SealLion is a hand-warmer merchant in the cold arctic ocean.
 Despite his lack of competition, he is an honest... seal?
 Regardless, he's been supplying hand warmers to the local residents for fair prices since at least the 2000s or something.